 is located at 119 Orange Street (a pedestrian avenue off Parrish St., just west of Mangum), third floor.

 Want to do something besides being mad?

+Many have expressed a desire to do “something” about the NC General Assembly: not all counties are as lucky as Durham with a solid Democratic Delegation.
 DDW has developed a plan, which has been adopted by Democratic Women of NC.
 This plan provides a road map to retake the General Assembly by 2020.
 To do this all Democrats will have to be working together towards the common goal: this will take a lot of work.
-With your help we can do it!

 To sign up,

 click for commitment form

 email to: turnNCblue@gmail.com